Pyrex Promo Accessories

 Knob top glass covers for round casseroles changed over the years.
 Those original to early promos have knobs with slightly concave tops and one or more raised circles around the knob handle.
 Later versions have a circle of radiating ridges or ribbing, and, while they fit perfectly, are not period correct in all cases.

 Fortunately, print advertisements and old catalogs are of great help in identifying with which accessory a promo was originally supplied.
-This listing provides snapshots from those original publications for easy reference.Alphabetical listing.
-Or sort by year.
+This listing provides snapshots from those original publications for easy reference.Chronological listing.
+Or sort by name.
 Or sort by model/year.